ayush-chatpalliwar/Email-using-Python/README.md

 # Email-using-Python
-Mini-project to send Mail uing Python
+Mini-project to send Mail using Python.